Rome: Santa Maria in Cosmedin

 Church history

-Calixtus’ restoration provided the wonderful Cosmatesque floor, which can still be seen today.
+Calixtus’ restoration provided the wonderful Cosmatesque floor, which can still be seen today (photo above).
 It is a bit cracked and damaged, but at least it is original, unlike the floors in some other churches (cf. Santa Maria in Trastevere).
-Note the huge circular porphyry slab in the middle (the one with the cracks; see above).
+Note the huge circular porphyry slab in the middle (the one with the cracks).
 Calixtus also had the church decorated on the inside, but only traces of the medieval frescoes remain.
-The Santa Maria was turned into a Baroque church in the early eighteenth century, but Giuseppe Sardi’s additions, including a Baroque facade, were removed again in 1899.
-The idea was to restore the church’s original medieval look, but the result is not very impressive and there can be serious doubt about whether the church ever really looked like this in the Middle Ages.
+The Santa Maria was turned into a Baroque church in the early eighteenth century, but Giuseppe Sardi’s additions, including a Baroque façade, were removed again in 1899.
+The idea was to restore the original medieval look of the church, but the result is not very impressive and there can be serious doubt about whether the church ever really looked like this in the Middle Ages.

 Interior